 Head of Events

 Dr Leah Phillips has research affiliations with University College London and the University of Warwick.
+She is also now a Senior Lecturer at Plymouth Marjon University.

 She’s the founder and President of the YA Studies Association and has an international reputation as a leading figure in the study of literature for young people.